 Ask every digital agency you’re considering hiring what you can expect in terms of reporting and analytics and which methods they use to communicate reports on progress and results.
 This is one of the most important questions to ask, because, of course, true data does not lie, and the due diligence every agency must do when reporting must be thorough, accurate, and meaningful for your business.
 Good reporting and data from your digital agency not only helps to justify your company’s spend on these initiatives, but it also ensures you’re getting the results you need and want in the digital world.

 6. “How do you bill for your services?”

 Don’t be shy when it comes to bringing up fees and billing, even early on in the process.
 Ask the agency exactly how and when they bill their services.
-For example, are they performance-based, or do they charge a flat fee?
+For example, are they base themselves on performance, or do they charge a flat fee?
 How transparent are they about the billing process?
 All of this should be clear from the get-go.

 After you ask about their billing processes, follow that up with a specific question about overall or projected cost.
 Ask if there are any variables or contingencies that could affect cost along the way.

 8. “Can I see some examples of your previous work?”

 By asking to see examples of their work or relevant case studies, you can get an even better sense of how they work and the kinds of results they’ve gotten in the past for clients like you.